No one likes dealing with a blocked toilet drain, so many choose to hire professionals to get the job done.

 What makes this technique so effective is the reach on offer.
 When the blockage is located between 5 and 10 cm inside the drain, a coat hanger should effectively reach the block and free the flow.

-5. Using An Auger/ Plumbing Snake
+5. Using An Auger/ Drain Snake

-If the source of the blocked toilet is more profound than the reach of the hanger, then you can use a specialised tool called a drill or a plumbing snake.
+If the source of the blocked toilet drain is more profound than the reach of the hanger, then you can use a specialised tool called a drill or a toilet snake.
 It is made of coiled wire and has a flexible design that can move along the complex shape of a toilet drain, making it practical to unblock any clogged pipes.

 A spring-like shape can push and pull the blocked material at the end of the wire.
 The entire construction is made of durable metal, making it one of the most efficient methods to unblock a toilet when all else fails.